Umklapp correction to Landau damping and conditions for non-trivial modifications to quantum critical transport: Scattering Rate

-In Fig.[\ref{fig:Scattering_rate_Naive}], we can see that due to the presence of $\Pi_{\rm{U}},$ the scattering rate gets enhanced at a much lower $T\sim T_4$ compared to what's expected without $\Pi_{\rm{U}}$ where we see an upturn only around $T_3$.
+In Fig.[\ref{fig:Scattering_rate_Naive}] for the naive large-$N$ model, we can see that due to the presence of $\Pi_{\rm{U}},$ the scattering rate gets enhanced at a much lower $T\sim T_4$ compared to what's expected without $\Pi_{\rm{U}}$ where we see an upturn only around $T_3$.
 At higher temperatures, both scattering rates saturate due to the boson thermal mass.
-The details regarding the evaluation of this plot can be found in App.[\ref{app:B}].
+The details regarding the evaluation of these plots can be found in App.[\ref{app:B}].